LBCrion/sfwbar/doc/sfwbar.rst

             ``Extract($Var,'FindThis: (GrabThat)')``
 ``Str``     convert a number into a string, the first argument is a number (or
             a numeric expression), the second argument is decimal precision.
+``Pad``     pad a string to be n characters long, the first parameter is a
+            string to pad, the second is the desired number of characters, if the number is negative, the string is padded at the end, if positive, the string is padded at the front.
 =========== ==================================================================

 In addition the following query functions are supported